chengkuangan/Containers/etcd-backup/README.md

 It is currently based on Alpine base image and supports on `amd64` and `arm64` architecture.
 You need to build the specific container for the respective architecture.
 Please refer to the next section.

+> Note: This project is created for tutorial pupose.
+Please refer the [etcdbk](https://github.com/chengkuangan/etcdbk) for the updated container build.

 ## Build the Container

 1. Build the base image